proxia-mes/interfaces/README.md

 ####  1. Title
 The title of an internal API should always follow the naming convention:

-`PROXIA-MES <Module name> <Service name> API`
+    PROXIA-MES <Module name> <Service name> API

 e.g.
 `PROXIA-MES Monitoring-Dashboard GUI-Service API`

 ####  2. Description
-If no text description available use title
+If no text description available use title.

 ####  3. Version
 A OpenAPI Spec has always semantic versioning, e.g. 1.0.1

-A new version with breakable changes is a major version with a new URL context -> V2 Minor and bugfixes are only non-breakable and extension changes to the API.
+A new version with breakable changes is a major version with a new URL context -> V2 Minor and bugfixes are only non-breakable and extendable changes to the API.

 #### 4. Server URL
 Because some tools have problems with relative URLs it is recommend to specify an absolute URL with dummy localhost and no https.